ushel/loan_deafult_prediction/README.md

 conda install -c conda-forge libomp for mac want to run XGBOOST not working

 conda install py-xgboost for mac users

+streamlit run app/streamlit_app.py

+upload your file for prediction.